Updated: 22 June 2023

 - food support and other support programmes

 We may also use information to identify and support people who are at risk of becoming homeless.

 Information provided to the welfare service may also be used to assess liability for council tax or to help in the recovery of unpaid council tax or housing benefit overpayments.

 How the law allows us to use your personal information

-Under the General Data Protection Regulation (GDPR), the lawful basis we rely on for processing this information is to perform a public task.
+Under the UK General Data Protection Regulation (UK GDPR), the lawful basis we rely on for processing this information is to perform a public task.